sailathatammana/TodoList/Usermanual.md

 ## Starting Application ##

-When you run the program, main menu of the program will be shown like below:
+When you run the Application, the main menu of the program will be prompted as shown below:

 ![](./user_manual_screenshots/todolist_display.png)

 ## View List of Tasks ##

-If you want to view all the task, press 1 and enter.
-The application will display the submenu with  options to  list  all the tasks sorted by date or project.
+You can view all the current tasks with option 1.
+The application asks you to choose the list of tasks sorted by date or project.

-### Below image describes the view the list which is sorted by date option ###
+### Below image shows the list which is sorted by date ###

 ![](./user_manual_screenshots/view_tasks_by_date.png)

-#### Below image describes the view by project option ###
+#### Below image shows the list when sorted by project name ###

 ![](./user_manual_screenshots/view_tasks_by_project.png)

 ## Add a new Task ##

 If you want to add a new task , enter 2 from main menu.
-The application will prompt you to enter details of the task.
+The application prompts you to enter details of the task.

 ### Below image shows an example of adding a task ###